milindgargir41/Code-Mavericks/README.md

-# Checkpoint 5 Update (8:00 PM IST)
+# Checkpoint 1 – Day 2 Update (2:00 PM IST)

-## What’s Implemented So Far
+## What’s Completed

-### 1. Government Page – HTML Complete
-- Fully structured the **Government Panel UI** using semantic HTML.
-- Includes sections for login, institution registration, and navigation.

-### 2. Institution Page – HTML Complete
-- Created layout for institution dashboard and certificate generation panel.

-### 3. Public Page – HTML In Progress
+### Unified HTML Structure
-- Base structure added for public verification system.
-- Includes upload input for certificate and result display placeholders.
+- Combined **all application sections** (Government, Institution, Verification, About) into a **single HTML file** for simplicity and centralized management.
+- Well-organized layout with clear sections demarcated using semantic tags and IDs.

-### 4. CSS Styling
+### Full CSS Styling
--  **Navbar styling complete** – consistent across all pages.
--  **Wallet status dot** implemented – changes color based on wallet connection status (connected/disconnected).
-- Used external CSS for base styling and minor inline styles where needed.
+- Created and linked a **dedicated external CSS stylesheet** for consistent and clean styling.
+- Utilized **inline styles** in certain areas where context-specific styling was needed.
+- Responsive layout considerations are in place.

+### Basic JavaScript Integration
+- Used **inline JavaScript** for a few interactive elements (like toggling views, wallet status, etc.).
+- Ensures foundational interactivity without yet fully connecting to blockchain logic.

 ---

-## What’s Next?

-### 1. Complete Remaining Pages
+## Next Steps: JavaScript Logic Development

+### JavaScript Phase Goals:
-  - Finalize HTML structure for:
+  - Create reusable functions for:
-  - Public (remaining part)
-  - Info / About

-### 2. CSS Styling (Next Phase)
-  - Apply clean and responsive CSS for all UI components:
+  - Wallet connect/disconnect
+  - Certificate form handling
-  - Forms
+  - Access control (Gov/Admin/Institute)
-  - Cards / Panels
-  - Tables and certificates
-  - Make wallet status dot dynamic using JavaScript

-### 3. JavaScript Integration (Upcoming)
-- Add interactive wallet connection logic
-- Connect smart contract (using ethers.js or web3.js)
-- Enable dynamic behavior (e.g. form validation, real-time preview)
+  - Add dynamic DOM manipulation for real-time previews and field validation.
+  - Integrate with **MetaMask** and **Ethers.js** for smart contract interaction.

 ---